AlexanderBagel/CPUView/README.md

 * Active jump highlighting
 * Highlighting of the selected register (in the register window)
 * Displays the names of called functions instead of their addresses
-* Commands to switch to dump or stack mode
 * Offsets
 * Hinting on the selected instruction with a menu to jump to each block of the received information
 * Instruction coloring for easy code reading